FotoFaces/Documentation/README.md

 - This algorithm is the same implemented in the old fotoface

 #### Sunglasses
+- converts the image to hsv
+- cuts the eyes of the image
+- compare the brightness of the eyes with the brightness of a skin reference
+- if doesn't detect do another test
+- gets again the eyes of the image
+- resizes the image to preferred size
+- converts it to BGR
+- normalizes the image channel values
+- loads a json model to detect sunglasses
+- compile the model with the library keras
+- do a prediction with the image test data
+- return results

 #### Focus / Gaze

-- gets the values fo the landmarks of the left eye (37/38 and 40/41)
+- gets the values of the landmarks of the left eye (37/38 and 40/41)
 - gets the image eye filtering by the landmarks
 - converts the eye to gray scale
 - uses opencv Bilateral filter to blur the eye without damaging the edges (eyelash)